Monarch-Tractor/aruco_detection/README.md

 # aruco_detection
-This repo contains python scripts to generate ArUco markers and detect their poses.
+This repo contains Python scripts to generate ArUco markers and detect their IDs and poses.